OCB7D2D/OcbPinRecipes/README.md

-# OCB Advanced Pin Recipes Mod - 7 Days to Die (A21) Addon
+# OCB Advanced Pin Recipes Mod - 7 Days to Die (V1.0 exp) Addon

 A small harmony mod enabling to pin recipes on the UI.